Skip to content

 Cooking

 Food should never be left cooking while no one is around to keep an eye on things.
-Cooking is actually the number one cause of holiday fires (source).
-The best way to prevent kitchen fires during the holidays is to stay in the area and keep an eye on the food.
+Cooking is actually the number one cause of holiday fires.
+The best way to ensure Holiday Safety and prevent kitchen fires during the holidays is to stay in the area and keep an eye on the food.
 Large meals often have long cooking times, so we understand that you’ll have to pop out of the kitchen every now and then.
 At the very least, make sure your smoke detector is functional, keep a working fire extinguisher handy, and maintain a tidy counter to avoid fire hazards.

 Lights